MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-mdatp.md

 ## Microsoft Defender for Endpoint service shows event or error logs in the Event Viewer

-See the topic [Review events and errors using Event Viewer](event-error-codes.md) for a list of event IDs that are reported by the Microsoft Defender for Endpoint service.
-The topic also contains troubleshooting steps for event errors.
+See [Review events and errors using Event Viewer](event-error-codes.md) for a list of event IDs that are reported by the Microsoft Defender for Endpoint service.
+The article also contains troubleshooting steps for event errors.

 ## Microsoft Defender for Endpoint service fails to start after a reboot and shows error 577